ChainlessCoder/bloom-tree/README.md

 ```

 ## Usage
-`bloom-tree` generates Merkle tree from `BloomFilter` interface which implements `Proof`, `BitArray`, `MapElementToBF`, `NumOfHashes`, and `GetElementIndicies` (DBF implements all of those methods).
-Compact multi proofs can be generated and verified.
-Bloom filter is chunked and then those chunks becomes leaves of merkle tree, the chunks size must be divisible by 64 and can be set using the method SetChunkSize.
+`bloom-tree` generates Merkle tree from `BloomFilter` interface which implements `Proof`, `BitArray`, `MapElementToBF`, `NumOfHashes`, and `GetElementIndicies` (The [DBF](https://github.com/labbloom/DBF) package implements all of those methods).
+To construct a Bloom tree, a given bloom filter gets first split into pre-defined chunks.
+Those chunks become then leaves of a Merkle tree.
+The default chunk size is 64 bytes.
+To change the chunk size, one must use the SetChunkSize method.
+Chunks must be divisible by 64.
+After construction of the tree, compact Merkle multiproofs can be generated and verified.

 ## Example